sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

 Change directory to the app directory

     $ cd MFPApp

+Use the MFP-CLI to add the Cordova Platform iOS

+    $ mfp cordova platform add ios

 Use the MFP-CLI to push the app to the running MFP Server

     $ mfp push